The Friends of the DRML will meet Wednesday, July 12th, at 10:30 a.m.

 Mah Jongg – Due to the Fourth of July holiday, this month we have a couple of changes to our regular playing schedule.
 In July, we’ll play on the second Monday evening of the month (the 10th) at 6:30 and then our usual third afternoon (the 17th) at 1:00.
 Additionally, we are adding an impromptu afternoon get-together on the afternoon of Thursday, July 6th.
 Please note: that afternoon’s get-together will not start until 1:30.
 Remember, all are welcome – always happy to see, and teach, new players.

-Deborah Rawson Book Lovers (DRBL) – Tuesday, May 9th, 7:00 p.m. – DRBL is an adult book discussion group that meets monthly at the library.
-This month’s selection is Wild, by Cheryl Strayed.
-New members are always welcome to drop in on any meeting, which is always the second Tuesday of the month at 7 p.m.
-For more information, contact [email protected].
+Deborah Rawson Book Lovers (DRBL) – Tuesday, July 11th, 7:00 p.m. – DRBL is an adult book discussion group that meets monthly at the library.
+This month’s selection is “The Curiosity” by Stephen P. Kiernan.
+New members are always welcome to drop in on any meeting, which is always the second Tuesday of the month at 7:00 p.m.
+For more information, contact [email protected]

 For Children and Families